Name and Address

 Web analytics by Econda

 For the customization and optimization of this Website, anonymized data are collected and stored through the solutions and technologies of econda GmbH, and these data form the basis of user profiles using pseudonyms.
 Cookies that recognize an internet browser may also be used for this purpose.
 However, user profiles are not associated with data of the bearer of the pseudonym without their express consent.
 In particular, IP addresses are anonymized immediately after they are collected, which makes it impossible to associate user profiles with IP addresses.
 The pseudonymized data are used in accordance with the provisions of Section 15 (3) German Telemedia Act (TMG).
 Visitors to this Website may object to the collection and storage of these data at any time with effect for the future by clicking here .
 The revocation only applies to the device and the web browser from which the data have been collected; if necessary, please repeat this procedure on all other devices.
 If you delete the opt-out cookie, further inquiries will be submitted to econda.

 Social media platforms

-The Hopp Children's Cancer Center Heidelberg (KiTZ) is represented on the social media platforms Facebook and Youtube.
+The Hopp Children's Cancer Center Heidelberg (KiTZ) is represented on the social media platforms Facebook, Youtube and Twitter.
 Anyone who signs in to social networks and uses their functions to interact with kitz-heidelberg.de there (like comments, messages, likes or shares) leaves behind data.
 It is possible that these data are saved, evaluated and further processed by the provider, for example in order to analyze user behavior.